 I had a chance to sit with Dayna recently for a rare interview, and much of our conversation is documented in a feature-length profile that I wrote for this month’s issue of Minnesota Monthly.
 Dayna, general manager Nate Kranz, and talent buyer Sonia Grover are part of a new chapter in First Avenue’s legacy, and it was energizing to learn more about their plans for the future.
 While researching the magazine piece, I also asked Dayna and her staff to share some little-known facts about the club, and they came up with quite a few.

 Behold, 15 things you might not know about First Avenue:

 ★ 500,000 people visit First Ave. each year.

 ★ You get in free on your birthday, regardless of whether the show is sold out.
 Plus, they even toss in a drink coupon good for a free bottle of champagne.

 ★ First Ave.’s beloved stage manager, Conrad Sverkerson, is celebrating his 25th anniversary with the club this month.
 “The first show I did was for Soul Asylum,” he told me last year.
 “I didn’t know what I was doing, and just kind of got thrown right into the fire.”

 ★ After helping the club rush through the liquor license re-application process, Minneapolis Mayor R.T.
-Rybak did a stage dive when First Ave. reopened in 2004 (during a Gwar show, to boot).
+Rybak did a stage dive when First Ave. reopened in 2004.
 It’s something he still repeats from time to time, including when he proclaimed it “Trampled by Turtles Day” at the Duluth band’s show at First Avenue in 2012.

 ★ The Record Room (formerly the VIP Room) was remodeled in 2010.
 It got its new name from the club’s actual record room—a closet that was used to store the deejay’s vinyl records and turntables back before everyone had laptops.